 Instead, you’ll be studying online school with the institution you choose.
 This is because homeschool curriculum can’t be accredited, but academics can.
 See what Alpha Omega Publishing said about it below:

-Q: Is AOP curriculum accredited?
+Q: Is the AOP curriculum accredited?

 A: No, only an educational institution can be accredited.
-Curriculum alone cannot be accredited; it can only be accredited as part of an institution’s program.
-In other words, because Monarch, Switched-On Schoolhouse, LIFEPAC, and Horizons are not schools, they cannot be accredited.Q: Are only physical schools accredited?
+Curriculum alone cannot be accredited; it can only be certified as part of an institution’s program.
+In other words, because Monarch, Switched-On Schoolhouse, LIFEPAC, and Horizons are not schools, they cannot be accredited.

-Therefore, you can’t technically have ‘homeschooling accreditation’.
+Therefore, you can’t technically have ‘homeschooling accreditation.’
 That is, you might think you have it, but you’re really studying in an accredited online school.

 Biggest Advantage of Homeschooling Accreditation